 That doesn’t mean you should refuse to let your customers talk to a human.

 It’s best to just allow customers to contact a human whenever they feel like it.
-Some of the best options for this is to introduce in-app communication or having chat support on the websites and knowledgebase portals.
+One of the best options for this is to introduce in-app communication or having chat support on the websites and knowledgebase portals.

 Customers will be happy to have their time respected and be less angry.
-A number of companies are moving towards live chat solutions like Drift, Olark, Intercom, etc, to help them connect better with their customers in real-time.
+A number of companies are moving towards live chat solutions like Drift, Olark, etc, to help them connect better with their customers in real-time.

 Make your knowledge base easily searchable on the internetGet started today